royaltm/node-zmq-raft/PROTO.md

 Protocol message frames body may be encoded as one of the following type:

-* `bytes` - an array of bytes containing zero or more bytes
+* `bytes` - An array of bytes containing zero or more bytes.
-* `string` - an utf-8 encoded string of zero or more bytes (no null termination)
+* `string` - An utf-8 encoded string of zero or more bytes (no null termination).
-* `uint` - an unsigned least significant byte first variable length integer (1 - 8 bytes), empty frame is interpreted as a protocol error
+* `uint` - An unsigned least significant byte first variable length integer (1 - 8 bytes), empty frame is interpreted as a protocol error.
-* `nuint` - an unsigned least significant byte first variable length integer (1 - 8 bytes), empty frame is interpreted as null
+* `nuint` - An unsigned least significant byte first variable length integer (1 - 8 bytes), empty frame is interpreted as `null`.
-* `uint32` - an unsigned least significant byte first variable length integer (1 - 4 bytes), empty frame is interpreted as a protocol error
+* `uint32` - An unsigned least significant byte first variable length integer (1 - 4 bytes), empty frame is interpreted as a protocol error.
-* `bool` - a boolean (true: body must have at least 1 byte and the first byte must not be 0, false: otherwise)
+* `bool` - A boolean.
+For `true`: body must have at least 1 byte and the first byte must not be 0, `false` otherwise.
-* `json` - a MessagePack encoded JSON data: http://msgpack.org
+* `json` - A MessagePack encoded JSON data: http://msgpack.org
-* `entry` - a log entry
+* `entry` - A log entry.
-* `reqid` - 12 byte unique request id
+* `reqid` - A 12 byte unique request id.

 The `reqid` 12-byte request id is constructed as follows: